Codename2200/onodatakoyaki/README.md

 In the home page if we choose  a date: 05/01/2020 - 05/31/2020 The al -in Tray 6's- ONODA should not have 18400 available
 ```
+### July 11, 2020 Changes and Deployment
+**Tasks**
+1. Adjusted the code to point all transaction date filter to Receive Date and Delivery Date
+2. Added functionality to update Receive Date.
+The Delivery Date was already updatable.
+3. Add previous link navigation
+4. Adjusted the code to ensure that it is not converting the Receive and Delivery to UTC.
+5. Refactor the SQL queries in a way that will retain all filtering options.

+***Deployment***
+1.